sonicsmith/awesome-open-frames/START.md

 _For comprehensive guidance on integrating Open Frames with Framesjs, refer to the official [documentation](https://framesjs.org/reference/js/xmtp)._

+**Frog**

+Currently, Frog does not officially support Open Frames.
+However, a temporary solution can be found in this [discussion](https://github.com/wevm/frog/discussions/51) regarding making Frog compatible.

 ### Step 2: Verifying requests

 To start, add the necessary XMTP packages to your project: